martijnvandenboom/backup-website/content/services/index.en.md

 <b>Floppy Disk Recovery Service</b>

-Recovery of 5.25" and 3.5" Floppy Disks - A Voluntary Service
+Recovery of 5.25", 3.5" floppies and Iomega Zip Disks (super floppy) - A Voluntary Service

 Do you have old floppy disks lying around with precious memories and important documents?
 We understand the value of these old disks, and that's why we offer a voluntary service for floppy disk recovery.